eneiand/eneiand.github.io/_posts/2014-09-17-javascript-good-parts.md

       * assignment of the function is also hoisted
     * if the first token in a statement is function, then it is a function statement
   * only functions have scope
-  * declare all varaibales at the top of the function
+  * declare all variables at the top of the function
   * declare all functions before you call them
   * return statement
     * no expression? then the return value is 'undefined'
-    * except for constructors, whose default return value is 'this'
+    * except for constructors (called with new operator), whose default return value is 'this'
   * two pseudo parameters, arguments and this
     * arguments contains all the arguments from the invocation
       * array like (has a length) but not an array
       * supports variable lengths of arguments
     * _this_
       * contains a reference to the object of invocation
       * _this_ allows a method to know what object it is concerned with